 The Gospel For Misinformed Christians

 As a new Christian and actually for almost the first 10 years as a Born-Again believer, I “learned” theology from reading lots and lots of biblically inaccurate Gospel tracts and from bits and pieces of sermons and Sunday School lessons.
 Yet in those first 10 years I never realized that what I was reading and hearing was not really the true Gospel of Jesus Christ but rather what is called the “Free-Will” gospel or more specifically, the doctrine of Arminianism, named after Jacobus Arminius.
-Also, something called “prevenient grace” had to be invented in order to deal with (get around) the Biblical reality of Original Sin which makes the free-will gospel an impossibility.
+Also, something called “prevenient grace” had to be invented in order to deal with (get around) the Biblical reality of Original Sin and Total Depravity, which are things about an unregenerated sinner that make the free-will gospel an impossibility.
 This “other gospel” has so permeated Christianity that it is preached and accepted as the “one true gospel delivered to the saints” in practically every church and seminary that calls itself “bible believing” nowadays, except those that still adhere to the doctrine known as “Calvinism“.
 Sadly, most Christians in these “free-will” environments don’t learn the truth because the institutions they are in actually have an entire system of bad theology built around their Arminian free-will “gospel” that undermines each point of the corresponding correct theology in Calvinism.
 For more information about this subject check out our articles about predestination and free-will.
 In the meantime, let me summarize my above claims about the false free-will (Arminian) gospel by example:

 The average Christian who has not learned salvation correctly will say: But, but, I have a free will…